-This proves how bald men have become increasingly dominant on the stage and the silver screen, with their presence, striking looks and cult followings making them ideally-placed to star as leading men in modern age.
+This proves how bald men have become increasingly dominant on the stage and the silver screen, with their presence, striking looks and cult followings making them ideally-placed to star as leading men in the modern age.

 With these picks, we think we’ve selected the best bald actors of all-time, and those who have had the biggest impact on the industry as a whole.